jefferyrosario/Module-4-Project/README.md

 ## Conclusion

-CNN models yielded a 93% overall accuracy, with a 96% recall rate on positive cases. # Module-4-Project
+CNN models yielded a 93% overall accuracy, with a 96% recall rate on positive cases.
+The CNN model also had a very high recall of 98%.
+This is important as we do not want to miss an cases with pnuemonia.
+Software GUI can be combined with data science to produce a classifier that can determine whether a person has pneumonia.
+There are limitations on this project.
+The dataset is comprised of only females aged 1-5 and only in on region of the world.